MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-negative-similar-remarketing-list-association.md

 # Campaign Negative Similar Remarketing List Association Record - Bulk
 Defines a Campaign Negative Similar Remarketing List Association that can be uploaded and downloaded in a bulk file.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry.
-It's coming soon.
-Microsoft Advertising will automatically generate similar audiences for remarketing lists for pilot participants i.e., [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns feature identifier 317.

 Audience targets cannot be set both campaign and ad group level.
 If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
 Audience exclusions can be set at both campaign and ad group level.
 Microsoft Advertising applies a union of both campaign and ad group level exclusions.

 > [!TIP]